ccp5UK/dl-poly/building.md

 ## Intel MPI

-Intel MPI Fortran wrapper breaks ifort preprocessing you will get an erro on the lines Len_trim(xxx) not supported or similar.
+Intel MPI Fortran wrapper breaks ifort preprocessing you will get an error on the lines Len_trim(xxx) not supported or similar.
 **solution**
 do not use FC=mpiifort